clarkgrangerc/DM-SL/Assignment-2.md

 ---------------------------------------------

-Using the data of 39,797 online articles published by Mashable during 2013 and 2014, the goal is building a model to determine if an article goes viral or not.
+Using the data of 39,797 online articles published by Mashable during 2013 and 2014, we will try to build a model to determine if an article goes viral or not.
 An article is considered viral if it was shared more than 1400 times.
-We have a set o features of each article such as things like how long the headline is, how long the article is, how positive or negative the “sentiment” of the article was, among others.
-Beyond to get the best model to classify, Mashable wants to know if there is anything they can learn about how to improve an article’s chance of reaching this threshold.
+We have a set o features of each article such as things like how long the headline is, how long the article is, how positive or negative the “sentiment” of the article was, among other variables.
+Besides building the best classification model, Mashable wants to know if there is anything they can learn about how to improve an article’s chance of reaching this threshold.

-To deal with this problem we are going to work with two approach.
-The first approach is from the standpoint of regression. we will build three models following techniques such as linear regression, K nearest neighbor and transforming the objective variable.
+To deal with this problem we are going to work with two approaches.
+The first approach is from the standpoint of regression. we will build three models, one linear regression, one K nearest neighbor and one that transforms the objective variable.
 In this first approach the objective variable will be the number of shares.
 The second approach is from the standpoint of classification.
 In this case our objective variable will be a binary entry Viral, which is 1 if the article is viral or 0 otherwise.
-In both approach, we have measures that help us to classify the model performance.
+In both approaches, we have measures that help us to classify the model performance.

 ### Approach \#1 Working with Shares as objective variable

 In the first approach our objective variable is number of shares.
-To start we anylized all the set of features([see features](https://github.com/jgscott/ECO395M/blob/master/data/online_news_codes.txt)) we have to decide which of them are important to include in the models.
+To start we analyzed all the features([see features](https://github.com/jgscott/ECO395M/blob/master/data/online_news_codes.txt)) we have to decide which of them are important to include in the model.
 Then we start fitting linear models with several combinations of variables.
-We used the function step to test if including some interactions in the model would be helpful, but finally we decided work with a more parsimonious model, given it has a good fitting.
-Below we can see the variables we used in our linear models, we ran the first using shares as explained variable and then we used log of shares as explanatory variable.
-Then, we decided to try with a knn model as well.
+We used the step function to test if including some interactions in the model would be helpful, but ultimately we decided use a more parsimonious model, given it has a good fitting.
+Below are the variables we used in our linear models, we ran the first using shares as the explanatory variable and then we used log of shares as the explanatory variable.
+Then, we decided to try the knn model as well.
 For this last model, we did not consider the binary variables since they do not add too much information in this methodology.
 The variables used in the knn model are summarized below.

 **Specification for Linear models:**